On this page

 Recommended dyes (maximum resolution in brackets)

 Inverse spinning disk microscope unit for fast pseudo-confocal imaging, preferably for live applications at ambient temperature.
-Standard sCMOS and high-sensitivity EM-CCD camera.
-Motorized XY stage with Piezo z drive for fast 3D imaging, 405 nm point scanner for FRAP/photoactivation, and a CherryTemp heater/cooler for fast temperature shift experiments (5-45°C).
-Widefield illumination: HXP short-arc lamp, white LED (room 1.223)
+Fast sCMOS and high-sensitivity EM-CCD camera.
+Motorized XY stage with Piezo Z-drive and real time controller for fast 3D imaging, point scanner for FRAP/photoactivation with all available laser lines, stage-top temperature control and a CherryTemp heater/cooler for fast temperature shift experiments (10-45°C).
+Widefield illumination: SpectraX LED lamp, white LED (room 1.223)

-Inverse spinning disk microscope for fast pseudo-confocal imaging, preferably for long-term live applications.
+Inverse spinning disk microscope (Nikon Ti2E double-deck stand) for fast pseudo-confocal imaging, preferably for long-term live applications.
 Fast high-resolution sCMOS or sensitive EM-CCD camera, multi-positioning and full environmental control.
 Pulsed 355 nm laser for nanodissection, all lasers available for photomanipulation (FRAP, photoactivation).
-Widefield imaging with OptoSplit for simultaneous acquisition of two channels, sCMOS camera.
-Widefield illumination: 7-color LED, white LED for transmitted light (room 1.318)
+Widefield illumination: 8-color SPECTRA-III LED, white LED for transmitted light (room 1.318).

 Inverse widefield microscope unit with solid state LED light source and filter sets to image all conventional dyes.
 3-color TIRF and single-point 405 nm FRAP option.
 Equipped with a 4 Megapixel sCMOS camera for fast high-resolution imaging, sensitive EM-CCD for TIRF and low-light applications, or color CMOS camera.
 Motorized stage for 5D-data acquisition, full environmental control for long-term live imaging.
 Microfluidics device for mammalian cells, yeast and bacteria (room 1.223)